vertex-lab/crawler/docs/redis_design.md

 return results
 ```

-The following table shows the relative speed of this script vs the `HGET` command:
+The following table shows the relative speed of this script vs the `HMGET` command:

 | batch size | STRINGS (lua script) | HASH (HMGET) |
 | ---------- | -------------------- | ------------ |